psf/black/docs/the_black_code_style/index.rst

 *Black* is a PEP 8 compliant opinionated formatter with its own style.

-It should be noted that while keeping the style unchanged throughout releases is a goal, The *Black* Code Style isn't set in stone.
-Sometimes it's modified in response to user feedback or even changes of the Python language!
+It should be noted that while keeping the style unchanged throughout releases is a goal, the *Black* code style isn't set in stone.
+Sometimes it's modified in response to user feedback or even changes to the Python language!

 Documentation for both the current and future styles can be found: